0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Tools/Immunity Debugger.md

 ---
-Description: Immunity Debugger is a powerful new way to write exploits, analyze malware, and reverse engineer binary files.
-It builds on a solid user interface with function graphing, the industry's first heap analysis tool built specifically for heap creation, and a large and well supported Python API for easy extensibility.
+Description: "Immunity Debugger is a powerful new way to write exploits, analyze malware, and reverse engineer binary files.
+It builds on a solid user interface with function graphing, the industry's first heap analysis tool built specifically for heap creation, and a large and well supported Python API for easy extensibility."
 URL: https://www.immunityinc.com/products/debugger/
 ---